Hello everybody, my name is Kelsey, I’m a professional guitarist and a private tutor in Los Angeles.

 What does a pick look like?
 Its definition is the following: a guitar pick is a tool used to pluck guitar strings.

 All right, but this doesn’t really help!
 What is the guitar pick used for?
 Are there different shapes?
-Why use it during guitar lessons and why buy one when purchasing a guitar?
+Why use it during guitar lessons online and why buy one when purchasing a guitar?
 I'll try to tell you more about this essential guitarist tool.